zhumingcheng697/Backstop-Playwright/README.md

 ### Key Press interactions
 BackstopJS ships with an onReady script that allows user to key press on selectors...
-NOTE: Supports Puppeteer and takes arrays of selectors and key press values.
+NOTE: Supports Playwright (maybe?) and takes arrays of selectors and key press values.

 ```json
 scenarios: [